calvinfeng/gophercon2019/README.md

 ### Message Prioritization

-Robots are constantly moving inbetween WiFi access points in a warehouse.
+Robots are constantly moving in and out of WiFi access points in a warehouse.
 This introduces delays and connectivity issues.
 Real world connectivity also means low bandwidth availability from one area to the next.
 The challenge is when bandwidth shrinks or connection drops, what to do with the data we batched?

 We tag our data with priorities.
 For example, the position of a robot cannot be compromised because